Master of Energy study tracks

-ENGSCI 760 Algorithms for Optimisation
+ENGSCI 760 Algorithms for Optimisation (Semester One)

 Meta-heuristics and local search techniques such as Genetic Algorithms, Simulated Annealing, Tabu Search and Ant Colony Optimisation for practical optimisation.
 Introduction to optimisation under uncertainty, including discrete event simulation, decision analysis, Markov chains and Markov decision processes and dynamic programming.

-STATS 762 Statistical Modelling
+STATS 762 Statistical Modelling (Semester One)

 STATS 762 is an extended version of STATS 330.
 The main emphasis of this course is on analysing data using extensions of the regression methods seen in STATS 201/7/8.
 These extensions permit, for example, the building of models for response variables, which are not continuous.
 The main statistical computer package used is R. Regression modelling is fundamental to statistics and data science.
 This course should be very useful for almost all subjects in Business and Economics, for Operations Research, for any experimental or social science.

 Topics studied include: Application of the generalised linear model to fit data arising from a wide range of sources, including multiple linear regression models, Poisson regression, and logistic regression models.
 The graphical exploration of data.
 Model building for prediction and for causal inference.
 Other regression models such as quantile regression.